malekifar/wsl/README.md

 ###### Method3 Using Windows Package Manager
 To use Windows Package Manager, you should install it first:

-1. Open Powershell and Type the following command to create folder `appx` on `C:\` directory and press Enter:
+Open Powershell and Type the following command to download Windows Package Manager in temp folder and install it then press Enter:

-`mkdir c:\appx`

-2. Type the following command to navigate to `appx` directory and press Enter:

-`cd c:\appx`

-Type the following command to download Ubuntu and press Enter:

-`Invoke-WebRequest -Uri https://github.com/microsoft/winget-cli/releases/download/v1.0.11692/Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.msixbundle -OutFile WPM.msixbundle -UseBasicParsing`
+`cd C:\Temp; Invoke-WebRequest -Uri https://github.com/microsoft/winget-cli/releases/download/v1.0.11692/Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.msixbundle -OutFile WPM.msixbundle -UseBasicParsing; Add-AppxPackage .\WPM.msixbundle`

-Type the following command to install Ubuntu and press Enter:

-`Add-AppxPackage .\WPM.msixbundle`
 Open Powershell or Command Prompt and Type the following command to install Ubuntu 20.04

 `winget install Canonical.Ubuntu`